ertantorizkyf/money-tracker-go/README.md

 ```
 ├── assets/ # Contain files for bufio scanner (notably the common password validation)
 ├── constants/ # Contain shared constant values used across the project
-├── docs/ # Contain the project documentations (such as postman and erd)
+├── docs/ # Contain the project documentations (such as postman collection, erd, and sequence diagram)
 ├── dto/ # Defines data transfer objects
 ├── handlers/ # Functions to process HTTP requests and responses
 ├── helpers/ # Utility functions and general purpose code used across the app